vanderlowe/myPersonality/README.md

 Details:
 1=female, 0=male
 ```
 With this additional information, we can tell that participants whose gender is coded as `1` are female.
-For your convenience, the `Access function` line provides you the code to [retrieve data](#loading).
+For your convenience, the `Access function` line provides you the code to retrieve the data.

 To find variables that might be interesting to you, you can use the `findVariables` function to search the dataset.
 Let's say that you are interested in the zip code of the participants.
 To find out if the dataset contains zip codes, you can type:
 ```